eliseomartelli/eliseomartelli.it/_posts/2018-12-22-going_cashless_as_a_student.md

 margin-left: -50vw;
 margin-right: -50vw;"></div>

-Before we start talking about the benefits of _going cashless_ we need to talk about the reason behind this choice.
+Before we start talking about _going cashless_ we need to talk about the reason behind this choice.
 Going _(almost)_ completely cashless ain't __easy__ and requires at least one rollback solution if something goes wrong (and yep, it __happens__).

 As someone who loves tech but has a _love-hate_ relationship with money (especially with cash), going cashless means worrying less about the things you've in your pocket.